bixiou/interviews_cs/itws.md

 - Are you satisfied with your purchasing power?
 [If not enough:] If you had 1000$ per month of extra income, what would you do with it?
 - How much do you need to live well?
 How much do people need?
 How much do you deserve?
 - When you hear about hunger, what do you think?
 - What do you think about immigration?
+Why is immigration important to you?
 - How do you make your voting decision?
 Did you vote in the last election?
 [Yes:] For whom?
 Why did you vote for her/him?
 Why don't you like about (other candidate)?
 [No:] Why didn't you vote?
 What do you think of party A?
 B?
 C?
 - What things do you consider when voting?
 - Which parties could you see yourself voting for?